 Be a Better Email Manager

-Even without the SPAM, tending to email for some can be like drinking from a fire hose, but there are ways to reduce the deluge, and the amount of time wasted in the inbox.
+Even without the SPAM, tending to email can be like drinking from a fire hose, but there are ways to reduce the amount of time wasted in the inbox.

 - Send less email: When you send an email, there’s a good chance you’re looking to get a reply.
-And if you like to “cc” other people to keep them in the loop, that increases the chance of more replies.
+And if you “cc” others to keep them in the loop, that increases the chance of more replies.
 Part of effective email usage is realizing you don’t have to respond to everything.

-- The quick minute reply rule: If you can reply to an email in a minute, then do so and file it.
-Otherwise, the replies you need to send add up, which can create a marathon of email management sessions.
+- One minute reply rule: If you can reply to an email in a minute, do so and file it.
+Otherwise, the replies add up, which can create a marathon of email management sessions.

-- Schedule your inbox time: The “e” in email is for “electronic,” not “emergency.”
+- Schedule inbox time: The “e” in email is for “electronic,” not “emergency.”
 Distraction is a productivity killer.
-If your email client is open and sending notifications as each new message arrives, it will be hard to focus on work.
+If your email client is open and sending notifications as each new message arrives, it will be hard to focus.
 Only open up your email at scheduled intervals to devote time to proper email management.

-- Know your email client: Whether it’s Microsoft Outlook or Gmail, there are features and tools to help you organize email and understand what’s SPAM.
+- Know your email client: Whether it’s Outlook or Gmail, there are features to help you organize email and understand what’s SPAM.
 Your IT department will likely have a cheat sheet available, and there are a number of good online tutorials to refer to.

-- Pause before you click: Take a good look at where the email is coming from.
+- Pause before you click: Take a look at where the email is coming from.
 Do you have an account with that bank?
-Would Netflix be emailing you at work to update your payment method?
-Why is Bob from accounting sending you a zip file?
+Would Netflix contact you at work to update your payment method?
+Why is accounting sending you a zip file?

-- Follow the rules: If your IT department has deployed technology to secure email, don’t fiddle with it or interrupt when it’s conducting an update.
+- Follow the rules: If your IT department has deployed technology to secure email, don’t fiddle with it or interrupt while it’s updating.

 For employees wanting to get a handle on their inbox and not wanting to be the cause of a security breach, it’s ultimately about establishing good habits and routines.